evanvin/PizzaPi/README.md

 * Allow user to input mutliple playlists
 * Figure out multithreading for downloader and web interface and flask server
 * Hijack the onboard RPI green light to show that USB transfer is in process
+* Add code for potential GPIO button press to trigger a download refresh